Documentation

 Editable Code-Frames

-- Changes to the code frame trigger an automatic re-coding of all previously collected responses to ensure consistency.
+• Changes to the code frame trigger an automatic re-coding of all previously collected responses to ensure consistency.
+Whether existing project reports are rebuilt with the new codes is your choice when saving (see below).

 Managing Your Code-Frame